Mode of StudyFull-time

-At the end of the course, you’ll be ready to begin your career in various areas of music technology areas such as games and animation, music recording and production, and television and film.
+At the end of this course, you’ll be prepared to enter a career in many areas of music technology, such as games and animation, music recording and production, and television and film.

 Qualifications or experience

 - 240 HE credits in a related qualification e.g. HND or Foundation Degree in Music Technology, Music Production, or similar.